When SEO was in its infancy, the ranking of web pages depended on the keywords used within a page’s content, and almost nothing else.

 - Changes in the target page’s ranking: Though this can be caused by a variety of things, an immediate uptick in ranking after a new backlink has been published will signify a clear win for your link building efforts.

-Likewise, if you’re from a digital agency and are looking for a little help to push your clients into the next bracket of rankings, please contact us to discuss our white label and agency partnerships.
+Likewise, if you’re from a digital agency and are looking for a little help to push your clients into the next bracket of rankings, learn more about our agency partnerships.